lawlesst/vivo-sample-data/README.md

 This is intended to make it easy to load a fresh VIVO instance with test data.
 See the [VIVO Vagrant](https://github.com/lawlesst/vivo-vagrant) and [background information](https://wiki.duraspace.org/display/VIVO/Learning+about+VIVO) if you are interested in getting started with VIVO.

 The data is modeled with the [VIVO ISF](https://wiki.duraspace.org/display/VIVO/VIVO-ISF+Ontology) ontology in mind.
 The VIVO ISF was introduced in VIVO version 1.6.

+##Adding the data to VIVO
+Login to a VIVO installation as a site administrator.
+Click on "Site Admin" in the top right corner and click "Add/Remove RDF Data" to upload the file.